kubernetes-sigs/cli-experimental/site/content/en/guides/container_debugging/container_logs.md

 ---

 {{% alert color="success" title="Operations" %}}
-One can also perfrom debugging operations such as:
+One can also perform debugging operations such as:
 - Print Logs for all Pods for a Workload
 - Follow Logs for a Container
 - Printing Logs for a Container that has exited